 Contributing to the delinquency of a minor (CDM) is a misdemeanor offense in Florida.
 Adults are often charged with this crime when they buy alcohol for someone who is underage.
 There are several viable defenses to CDM, which the Goldman Wetzel defense lawyers can discuss in more detail with you.

-If you have been charged with CDM or a related offense, call our firm in St. Petersburg for a free consultation at 727-828-3900.
+If you have been charged with CDM or a related offense, contact our criminal defense lawyers in St. Petersburg for a free consultation.

 What constitutes contributing to the delinquency of a minor in Florida?

 Florida Statute § 827.04 states that a person commits CDM when s/he:

 commits any act which causes, tends to cause, encourages, or contributes to a child becoming a delinquent or dependent child or a child in need of services; or induces or endeavors to induce, by act, threat, command, or persuasion, a child to commit or perform any act, follow any course of conduct, or live in a manner that causes or tends to cause such child to become or to remain a dependent or delinquent child or a child in need of services.